 The credit profile of the Moravian-Silesian Region (MSR, A1 stable) reflects its very low debt level, solid operating performance, strong liquidity and a moderate likelihood that the Government of the Czech Republic (Aa3 stable) will provide support if the region faces acute liquidity stress.
-The MSR's operating performance is tightly linked to the development of the national economy, while its good self-funding capacity is attributable to the region's prudent and conservative budgetary management.
-The MSR's rating is constrained by the pressure stemming from investment requirements and its significant reliance on the transfers from the central government to meet its responsibilities.
-These transfers together with shared taxes constitute about 98% of operating revenue and limit MSR's revenue flexibility.
+The MSR's rating is constrained by the pressure stemming from investment requirements and its significant reliance on transfers from the central government to meet its responsibilities.
+These transfers, together with shared taxes, constitute about 98% of operating revenue and considerably limit MSR's revenue flexibility.

-Exhibit 1 Strong cash position and very low debt levels will be preserved in 2023-24
+Exhibit 1 Strong cash position and very low debt levels will be preserved over 2024-25

-F = Forecast.
-Source: The MSR and Moody's Investors Services
+F is Moody's forecast.

+Source: MSR, Moody's Ratings